rackerlabs/support-how-to/content/rackspace-metrics/rackspace-metrics-faq.md

 you need to sign up for the service through the [Early Access Program](https://developer.rackspace.com/docs/metrics/v2/developer-guide/#document-overview/early-access-program).

-#### How much does Rackspace Metrics cost?

-Rackspace Metrics is available at no charge.

 #### How do I grant access to Rackspace Metrics?

 For information about how to add Rackspace Metrics to individual users